 Trying Out Intermittent Fasting for Gut Health

-IF can be beneficial to our health in a variety of reasons.
+IF can be beneficial to our health in a variety of ways.
 It can help with replenishing gut bacteria and weight loss.
-Intermittent fasting may also reduce inflammation and curb over-eating.
+Intermittent fasting may also reduce inflammation and curb overeating.

 If you are having gastrointestinal issues or you feel as if your gut health is not in balance, try IF.
-You might be able to help get it back on track.
+The benefits of fasting might be able to help get your gut balance back on track.

 Conlon, M. A., & Bird, A. R. (2014).
 The impact of diet and lifestyle on gut microbiota and human health.
 Nutrients, 7(1), 17–44. doi:10.3390/nu7010017